KHTangent/fjordfursbot/README.md

 - Send anonymous modmail
 - Self-assignable roles using commands
 - Auto-responses to words and phrases, with an opt-out role
+- Wish people happy birthday on their birthday

 ----------